ultraleettech/currency-rates/README.md

 ## Usage

 In the initial version, the Currency Rates API exposed two methods for each service driver.
 One was used for querying the latest exchange rates, and the other for retrieving historical data.
-Those methods still work, and examples can be found below.
-However, in version 1.1 we introduced a fluent interface for interacting with the API, which the documentation now emphasizes.
+However, in version 1.1.0 we introduced a fluent interface for interacting with the API, and the original methods have been **deprecated** since 1.2.0.
+If you are still using those, please consider updating your code to use the fluent interface as shown below.
+The original methods will be removed in Currency Rates 2.0.

 Note, that the following code snippets assume that you have your service object instantiated somehow (*e.g.* via dependency injection or by fetching from a service container) and stored in a variable called `$currencyRates`.
 If you are using Laravel, you can skip all that, and simply substitute `CurrencyRates::...` for `$currencyRates->...` to use the facade instead.